An ETH-Tight Exact Algorithm for Euclidean TSP: An exact algorithm for TSP

 Lemma~\ref{lem:repr} bounds the size of the representative set in terms of~$|B|$, the number of boundary points.
-In the first call of our algorithm $|B| = O(n^{1-1/d})$ because of the properties of our separator, but we have to be careful that the size of~$B$ stays under control in recursive calls.
-A key step in Algorithm~\ref{alg:TSPdd}, which describes the global working of our algorithm, is therefore Step~\ref{step:balance}, where we invoke the balance condition of the separator with respect to $B$ or $P$ depending on the size of $B$ relative to the size of $P$.
-(The constant $\gamma$ will be specified in the analysis of the running time.)
+In the first call of our algorithm $|B| = O(n^{1-1/d})$ because of the properties of our separator, but we have to be careful that the size of~$B$ stays sufficiently small in recursive calls.